 Still not convinced?
 Try taking yer Widder and Orf'ns to a typical major league pro-ball game.

-Add up the seat license, tickets, parking, and a couple rounds of hotdogs, peanuts, and drinks.
+Add up the seat license, tickets, parking, and a couple rounds of hotdogs, snacks, and drinks.

 Now multiply that by a whole season, and yer talkin' serious bucks.